cdimascio/dotenv-java/CONTRIBUTING.md

 mvn test
 ```

-#### 5. Create a PR
+#### 5. Create a Pull Request (PR)

-## Misc

-#### Add yourself as a contributor
+## Add yourself as a contributor

-After your PR has been merged, add yourself as a contributor.

-To do so, add a comment like the following to your PR:
+Once your PR has been merged, add the following comment to your PR:

 >@all-contributors please add @username for code and test!

-_Replace code with doc or test or infra or some combination depending on your contribution._
+_Replace code and test with doc or test or infra or some combination depending on your contribution._

-#### Package
+## Package

-Contributors are not responsible for pushing packages to mavencentral and jcenter.
-Contributors are responsible for validating that the package step succeeds.
+Run the following to ensure the package step succeeds.

 ```shell
 mvn clean test jacoco:report package
 ```

 ### Publish to Github Packages

+_Note: This step can only be run by maintainers._

 Add `distributionManagement` to `pom.xml`